Vlaad-P/vlaad_p.github.io/A - Data Exploration.md

 So how does this relate to our understanding of the data?

 The dataset contains health measurements of users.
 It collects their user id, date the measurement was taken on, the measure selected and its values.
+It has 43,891 records from 554 users.

 There are 3 possible measurements: `weight`, `blood_glucose` and `blood_pressure`.
-Values are recorded in the following 3 fields: `measure_value`, `systolic` and `diastolic`.
-It has 43,891 records from 554 users with `blood_glucose` being by far the most frequent measurement taken (88%).
+Values are recorded in the following 3 fields: `measure_value`, `systolic` and `diastolic`.  `blood_glucose` is by far the most frequent measurement taken (88%).

 The  `blood_pressure` is recorded in the `systolic`and `diastolic` columns while `weight` and `blood_glucose` in the `measure_value`.